f9n/avd-compose/README.md

 # Notes

-Make sure that the `AndroidHome` environment variable is set.
+Make sure that the `ANDROID_HOME` environment variable is set.

 # Install